 The eyebrow area will be slightly red after the procedure and color will appear very dark.
 This is normal for the procedure and part of the healing process.
 The color will fade by up to 40% as it heals.
 In the following days, the eyebrows will continue to be dark and you will notice slight scabbing.
 Do not pick at the scabs as this may damage the skin and the outcome of the healed results.
 The eyebrows will lighten up in color as it heals.
 No down time is required after the procedure.
 It takes approximately 7-14 days for the brows to heal over, and about 1 month for the color to fully set in.
 You’ll notice the color is very light right after the two weeks after healing; the skin will have an opaque milky looking quality to it.
 This is known as the milk skin and is common in tattooing.
 This is due to the tissue still healing from the inside out even though the surface of the skin is healed.
 True color will reveal itself once healed.

 Is the touch up session necessary?

 Yes!
-A touch up session after 6-8 weeks is necessary as everyone heals differently and outcome will vary.
+A Perfecting Touch Up session after 6-8 weeks is necessary as everyone heals differently and outcome will vary.
 Certain areas may not pick up during first session and will need to be refilled.
 Pigment color may need to be adjusted, brow thickness and more strokes can be added.
 Individuals with oily skin often require a deeper shade during the touch up session as the oils tend to lighten the pigment.
-Most importantly, your touch up session is when we refine your brows to ensure it looks perfect and retains the color for the whole year!
+Most importantly, your touch up session is when we refine your brows to ensure it looks perfect and you end up with the brows you have always dreamed of!

 Can I get my touch up session sooner than 6 weeks?

-Touch up sessions should not be done earlier than 6 weeks after initial microblading session as pigment color has not fully settled into the skin.
-Most importantly, this is to prevent scar damage as the tissue requires time to completely heal.
+Touch up sessions should not be done earlier than 6 weeks after the initial appointment as pigment color has not fully settled into the skin.
+We want to see the true healed results before we proceed with the touch up.
+And even though the skin will have closed and appear fully healed, the tissue requires time to completely heal.